 You can resume your normal activity level after the procedure.
 However, you might consider avoiding strenuous exercise and sexual activity for a day.

 Meanwhile, the tissue sample will be analyzed in a lab.
-Results might take a few days or a couple of weeks, depending on the complexity of the lab analysis.
+Results might take a few days to a week or so, depending on the complexity of the lab analysis.

 Contact your health care provider if you have: